0xPolygon/polygon-docs/docs/tools/wallets/getting-started.md

 [![Ethereum.org: how to stay safe](../../img/tools/wallet/getting-started/wallet-safety-ethereum-org.png)](https://ethereum.org/en/wallets/)

 There are companion plugins for wallets that help detect, warn, and prevent malicious wallet scams and transactions.
-Visit the [Wallet Security Tools on the Alchemy website](https://www.alchemy.com/best/wallet-security-tools).
-Look for the "Wallet Security Tools" tag for tools you can use to protect your wallet.
+Visit the [wallet security tools section on the Alchemy website](https://www.alchemy.com/best/wallet-security-tools).
+Look for the **Wallet Security Tools** tag for tools you can use to protect your wallet.

 !!! warning "Wallet safety"
       The official Polygon Support **cannot** provide assistance for stolen wallet assets and third-party wallet security plugins/software. **Do your own research and be cautious**.